 - Add glitter to the paint or wait until their ocean is complete to add glitter

 - Using a foam brush, paint the entire canvas.
-Encourage them to paint short, brisk strokes so that it looks more like the ocean
+Encourage them to paint short, brisk strokes to create an ocean texture

 Step #2 is dyeing seashells which will later be glued onto the ocean canvas.